 People need full commitment and clear steps on a single ladder to climb successfully.
 You have a sales manager to lead and coach the rest of the sales team to success—so give them room to focus on that objective.

 Should Sales Managers Sell?
 The Other Side of the Coin

 While not ideal, in some industries it may be difficult for a sales manager to not have his or her own clients.
 If that’s the case, the sales manager must take extra strides to prioritize coaching and build trust with the team.
 That means regularly going on joint sales calls and conducting one-to-one coaching sessions with salespeople to help them improve their performance.

 In addition, small companies may be concerned about the cost justification of a sales manager without their own sales quota.
 Remember, what’s true for large companies is just as true for smaller companies: sales managers are force multipliers.
 Commit to developing your sales managers into the most effective leaders they can be, and your entire team’s performance will improve as a result.

 The role of a sales manager is less about “managing” and more about leading and coaching their people to perform at the highest possible levels.
 To lead effectively, they must build a foundation of trust and support—and they must be able to focus all of their efforts onto empowering the team.
 If your sales managers have the chance to do that effectively, it will far surpass anything that could be produced individually.

 At The Brooks Group, we’re passionate about giving sales managers the skills and tools needed to empower their sales teams every day.
-Learn more about our upcoming Sales Management Symposium here.
+Learn more about our upcoming Sales Leadership Accelerator here.